 Séverine Autesserre is a Professor of Political Science, specializing in international relations and African studies, at Barnard College, Columbia University.
 She works on civil wars, peacebuilding, peacekeeping, and humanitarian aid.

-Professor Autesserre is currently finishing a book, The Frontlines of Peace: An Insider’s Guide to Changing the World, that examines what works in building peace after mass violence.
-It draws on fieldwork in eleven different conflict zones, including Colombia, the Democratic Republic of Congo, and Somaliland, and will be released by Oxford University Press in early 2021.
+Professor Autesserre's latest book, The Frontlines of Peace: The Insider’s Guide to Changing the World, examines what works in building peace after mass violence.
+It draws on fieldwork in twelve different conflict zones, including Colombia, the Democratic Republic of Congo, and Somaliland, and has just been released by Oxford University Press.
 Her 2014 article in International Peacekeeping develops some of the early ideas for this project.
-Her 2017 article in the International Studies Review, her Op-Eds in the Washington Post (here and here and here), and her Foreign Affairs pieces (here and here and here) present her preliminary findings.
+Her 2017 article in the International Studies Review, my Op-Eds in the Washington Post (here and here and here), and her Foreign Affairs pieces (here and here and here) present her preliminary findings.
 Research for this project has been funded by the Carnegie Corporation, the Gerda Henkel Foundation, and the Folke Bernadotte Academy.

 Her previous project focused on the everyday elements that influence peacebuilding interventions on the ground.
 It included extensive fieldwork in the eastern Democratic Republic of Congo and briefer comparative research in Burundi, Cyprus, Israel and the Palestinian Territories, South Sudan, and Timor-Leste.
 The book based on this research, Peaceland: Conflict Resolution and the Everyday Politics of International Intervention, was released by Cambridge University Press in 2014.
 It won the 2016 Best Book of the Year Award and the 2015 Yale H. Ferguson Award from the International Studies Association as well as honorable mentions for two other book prizes (the 2015 Chadwick Alger Prize from the International Studies Association and the 2014 African Argument Book of the Year).
 Findings from this project have also appeared in Critique Internationale and African Affairs (the latter piece won the 2012 Best Article award from the African Politics Conference Group).